 Details of the bird were published in the Annals of Natural History (1848, vol. I, p.
 192).
-It was shot on a tidal part of the River Lagan in Belfast somewhere between Ormeau Bridge and the Botanic Gardens.
-William Thompson (author of the Natural History of Ireland in four volumes) saw the carcass prior to skinning and he took a detailed description and set of measurements (Thompson vol. III, pp. 318-319).
+It had been shot on a tidal part of the River Lagan in Belfast somewhere between Ormeau Bridge and the Botanic Gardens.

+William Thompson of Belfast (member of the Belfast Natural History Society and author of the Natural History of Ireland [1849-1856] in four volumes) saw the carcass prior to skinning and he took a detailed description and set of measurements (Thompson vol. III, pp. 318-319).
 The specimen is currently housed in the Ulster Museum, Belfast (Pic.
 008).